 Abundant rainfall and river canyons, carved among the mountains, create many waterfalls in Oregon and the Northwest.
 Hiking to waterfalls and capturing their beauty is something I really enjoy.
 Trying to keep the camera dry is always a challenge in the spring but well worth it.
-All pictures are for sale, please see the pricing page for more information.
+Waterfalls from the McKenzie,Willamette,Umpqua, Coast Range and Olympic Mountain Drainages.
+All Images are for sale, please click the image and order through FotoMoto.

 The first set of images below are from the McKenzie River Drainage.
 Sahalie and Koosha Falls are located on the upper McKenzie River.
 Proxy Falls is off of the McKenzie Highway, part of a Scenic Byway, and located in the Three Sisters Wilderness